MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 4. In **New Activity** > **Run Migration**, they specify settings to run migration:
     - Source and target credentials.
     - The database to migrate.
     - The network share created on the on-premises VM.
-The Database Migration Service takes source backups to this share.
+The Azure Database Migration Service takes source backups to this share.
         - The service account that runs the source SQL Server instance must have write permissions on this share.
         - The FQDN path to the share must be used.
-    - The SAS URI that provides the Database Migration Service with access to the storage account container to which the service uploads the backup files for migration.
+    - The SAS URI that provides the Azure Database Migration Service with access to the storage account container to which the service uploads the backup files for migration.

         ![Database Migration Service - Configure migration settings](./media/contoso-migration-rehost-vm-sql-managed-instance/dms-migration-settings.png)